ovh/terraform-provider-ovh/website/docs/d/me_installation_template.html.markdown

 ## Argument Reference

-* `template_name`: This template name
+* `template_name`: Template name.

 ## Attributes Reference

 The following attributes are exported:

-* `available_languages`: List of all language available for this template.
-Deprecated, will be removed in next release.
-* `bit_format`: This template bit format (32 or 64).
+* `bit_format`: Template bit format (32 or 64).
-* `category`: Category of this template (informative only). (basic, customer, hosting, other, readyToUse, virtualisation).
+* `category`: Category of this template (informative only).
 * `customization`:
   * `custom_hostname`: Set up the server using the provided hostname instead of the default hostname.
   * `post_installation_script_link`: Indicate the URL where your postinstall customisation script is located.
-  * `post_installation_script_return`: indicate the string returned by your postinstall customisation script on successful execution.
+  * `post_installation_script_return`: Indicate the string returned by your postinstall customisation script on successful execution.
 Advice: your script should return a unique validation string in case of succes.
 A good example is 'loh1Xee7eo OK OK OK UGh8Ang1Gu'.
-    * `ssh_key_name`: Name of the ssh key that should be installed.
-Password login will be disabled.
-Deprecated, will be removed in next release, use userMetada instead.
-* `default_language`: The default language of this template.
-Deprecated, will be removed in next release.
-* `description`: information about this template.
+* `description`: Information about this template.
-* `distribution`: the distribution this template is based on.
+* `distribution`: Distribution this template is based on.
+* `end_of_install` - End of install date of the template.
-* `family`: this template family type (bsd,linux,solaris,windows).
+* `family`: Template family type (bsd,linux,solaris,windows).
+* `filesystems`: Filesystems available.
-* `hard_raid_configuration`: This distribution supports hardware raid configuration through the OVHcloud API.
+* `hard_raid_configuration`: Distribution supports hardware raid configuration through the OVHcloud API.
-* `filesystems`: Filesystems available (btrfs,ext3,ext4,ntfs,reiserfs,swap,ufs,xfs,zfs).
+* `lvm_ready` - Whether this template supports LVM.
+* `no_partitioning` - Partitioning customization is not available for this OS template.
 * `partition_scheme`:
-  * `name`: name of this partitioning scheme.
+  * `name`: Name of this partitioning scheme.
-  * `priority`: on a reinstall, if a partitioning scheme is not specified, the one with the higher priority will be used by default, among all the compatible partitioning schemes (given the underlying hardware specifications).
+  * `priority`: On a reinstall, if a partitioning scheme is not specified, the one with the higher priority will be used by default, among all the compatible partitioning schemes (given the underlying hardware specifications).
   * `hardware_raid`:
      * `name`: Hardware RAID name.
      * `disks`: Disk List.
 Syntax is cX:dY for disks and [cX:dY,cX:dY] for groups.
 With X and Y resp. the controller id and the disk id.